kvaps/opennebula-addon-3par/README.md

 * live VM snapshots
 * live VM migrations
 * Volatile disks support (need patched KVM driver `attach_disk` script)
-* Sunstone integration - available via our enterprise repository
+* Configuration of API endpoint and auth in datastore template
+* Automatic hosts registration and configuration
+* Option to reduce iSCSI endpoints usage
+* Suspend/unsuspend to 3par volumes

 ## Limitations

+1. FibreChannel is not currently supported.
 1. Tested only with KVM hypervisor
 1. When SYSTEM datastore is in use the reported free/used/total space is the space on 3PAR CPG.
 (On the host filesystem there are mostly symlinks and small files that do not require much disk space)
-1. Tested/confirmed working on CentOS 7 (Frontend) and Oracle Linux 7, Oracle Linux 8, CentOS 7, CentOS 8, Fedora 29+ (Nodes).
+1. Tested/confirmed working on Ubuntu 20.04 (Frontend) and Ubuntu 20.04 (Nodes).

 ## ToDo

 1. QOS Priority per VM
-1. Configuration of API endpoint and auth in datastore template

 ## Installation